mrityunjayapv/CTF-Writeups/overthewire/bandit/bandit15.md

 ## Approach

-Since this is an basic challenge, I planned to use basic Linux commands like `ssh`, `ls`, and `cat` to explore the server and retrieve the flag.
+Since this is an basic challenge, I planned to use basic Linux commands like `ssh`, and `openssl` to explore the server and retrieve the flag.

 ---